RockerZhang/zxy.github.io/_pages/about.md

 Recent News
 ======
+* 12/2019: I have completed my internship at the CMU Biorobotics Lab.
-1. Sept.
-2019: Our paper accepted to NeurIPS 2019: Non-cooperative inverse reinforcement learning.
+* 09/2019: Our paper accepted to **NeurIPS** 2019: [Non-cooperative inverse reinforcement learning](https://arxiv.org/pdf/1911.04220.pdf).
 This paper provides a new formalism for non-cooperative inverse RL, by modeling it as a zero-sum Markov game with one-sided incomplete information.
+* 09/2019: Our new paper [State Estimation for Legged Robots Using Contact-Centric Leg Odometry](https://arxiv.org/pdf/1911.05176.pdf) has been posted on arXiv.
+This paper proposes a new state estimation algorithm that fuses contact status of each legs to improve estimation accuracy.
+* 07/2019: I am attending **ACC** 2019 to present our poster at the Workshop on Challenges and Solutions for Legged Robotics.